brandseye/brandseyejs/README.md

 The following libraries are distributed in the lib directory, along with their associated licenses:

 - nvd3 http://nvd3.org/
-- D3 Word Cloud Layout https://github.com/jasondavies/d3-cloud
+- D3 Word Cloud Layout https://github.com/jasondavies/d3-cloud This has been patched to provide support for repeatable random number generation (hence, repeatable layouts).

 ## License